vrandall66/front-end-submissions-public/1804/mod-2/game-time/tom-king.md

 * If you're just using [this](https://github.com/tomkingkong/game-time/blob/master/lib/Context.js) for tests, a more common convention would be to put it in a directory like `/tests/mocks/Context.js` to separate it from the code that's actually needed to run your application.

-* Based on the instance properties on your Game class, it looks like you could make another Player/Enemy class that keeps track of its own missiles and weapon counts.
+* Based on the instance properties on your Game class, it looks like you could make some Player/Enemy classes that keep track of their own missiles and weapon counts, have the ability to shoot, etc.

 * `false` is a weird default value for the [nextLevel](https://github.com/tomkingkong/game-time/blob/master/lib/Game.js#L19) property.
 I'd assume it would be 0, but I also see you have a level property as an integer.
 Are both of these completely necessary?
 Can what you're accomplishing with `nextLevel` be done automatically without routing through an instance property?